- 1974: University of Wisconsin student activists begin picketing on April 14, 1974 for a Chicano Studies Department.

 - 1983: Ismael Rodriguez served as interim director during the summer of 1983.

 - 1983: Mario Compean appointed Chief Program Administrator and he served until 1988.

 - 1988: Chicano Studies was transferred to the College of Letters and Science from the School of Education in August 1988.

 - 1988: Diego Vigil became the Director of Chicano Studies and he served until 1989.

 - 1989: Mario Compean became Acting Director and he served until 1991.

 - 1990: Dr. Richard Flores (Anthropology) hired as Assistant Professor and appointed Acting Director.

 - 1991: Dr. Richard Flores became Program Director and he served until 1992.

 - 1991: The following Assistant Professors joined the faculty: Rubén Donato (Educational Policy Studies), Ben Marquez (Political Science), and Rubén Medina (Spanish).

 - 1992: Chicano Studies certificate created.
-It was the first certificate in an ethnic studies created at the University of Wisconsin ethnic studies program.
+It was the first certificate in an ethnic studies program created at the University of Wisconsin.